danielsaidi/website_danielsaidi/collections/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 }
 ```

-This approach works and will decouple attributes from the IoC container and from
-knowing about how dependencies are resolved.
-Still, this is a terrible approach,
-since it makes all requests use the same component instance, which is really bad.
+This works and decouples attributes from the IoC container and from knowing about how dependencies are resolved.
+Still, it makes all requests use the same component instance.

 Consider a component that accesses the database or performs a critical operation.
-If we want a single instance, we should get a single instance only because that
+If we use a single instance, we could experience thread locks.

-is how it is setup in StructureMap - not as a side effect of using attributes.
+A single instance (singleton) should be an intentional choice, not a side effect of attributes.

 ## Solution

-After exploring these options, I decided to specify how I wanted my attributes to
+After exploring these options, I decided to specify how I wanted my attributes to work:
-work:

 * Dependency injection using constructor injection
 * Unaware of anything outside the action context, besides injected dependencies
 * Property scope should be handled by the IoC, not by the attribute

-I then realised that there is another way to inject logic, and finally landed on
+I realised that there is another way to inject logic, and finally landed on **function injecting**:
-**function injecting**:

 ```csharp
 public class AuthorizeClientAttribute : AuthorizationFilterAttribute